-The flats are equipped with a wi-fi network and each bedroom also has a network point for internet access, so you may wish to pack a network cable, or purchase on in London.
-Details on how to use the wifi and printers at Conway Hall can be found at this OIT page.
+The flats are equipped with a wi-fi network and details on how to use the wifi and printers at Conway Hall can be found at this OIT page.

 Students should ensure that their laptops are adequately covered by their insurance policy for travel overseas.